Read excerpts

 But the kings?
 The men of power, like Dermot, the ard-ri?

-Columba sought him out.
-His palm was on the pommel of his sword, the only weapon there.
+His eyes were drawn back to Dermot.
+The high-king’s hand was on the pommel of his sword, the only weapon there.
 He glowered back, his hatred of Columba so evident it was nearly alive.
-Once again, Columba marveled at the chancy good fortune which had spared the high-king death on that battlefield.
+Once again, Columba marveled at the chancy good fortune that had spared this grasping man death on that battlefield.

 Columba knew about men of power.
 He was one.
 Theirs was a different path.
 With his mouth, with his tongue, with his words, Dermot made love to Christ.
-But with his body, with all his torn soul, it was the Old Gods for whom he lusted, for the earthly power they promised him.
-To take the high-throne of Hibernia, had he not bathed in the white mare’s blood in the great iron cauldron before all his people, naked as a new-born babe, pale skin luminous in the bloody broth, and eaten the floating chunks of her flesh?
+But with his body, with all his torn soul, it was the older gods for whom he lusted, for the earthly power they promised him.
+To claim the high-throne of Hibernia, had he not bathed in the white mare’s blood in the great cauldron before all his people, naked as a new-born babe, pale skin luminous in the bloody broth, and eaten the floating chunks of her flesh?

 He had.
-Not two years ago, Dermot had, as had every high-king before him.
-At the Feast of Temair, Columba had witnessed this still insistent tug of the old pagan ways.
-There, with sick revulsion and a psalm on his lips, he had watched Dermot strip himself bare and ascend the stool to take the mare from behind.
-Spent, draped over her broad rump, Dermot had then wrenched back the poor beast’s head by the mane to slash her throat with a sacred knife pressed into his palm by the chief of the druidi.
-The mare had fallen, blood was everywhere, drenching the white-robed druidi, drenching Dermot, and then he had bathed in the stewing cauldron, in the mare’s body and blood.
+Not two years back, Dermot had, as had every high-king before him.
+At the Feast of Temair, Columba had witnessed this still insistent tug of the old ways.
+There, with sick revulsion and a psalm on his lips, he had watched Dermot strip himself bare and ascend the stool to drape himself over the mare’s broad rump in a suggestive way, then wrench back the poor beast’s head by the mane to slash her throat with the sacral knife pressed into his palm by the chief of the druidi.
+The mare had fallen, blood was everywhere, drenching the white-robed druidi, drenching Dermot, and then he had bathed in the steaming cauldron, in the mare’s body and blood; had climbed right in.

-Thus was Dermot made high-king—Dermot, whose conversion to the faith of Christ Columba now understood to be false, meant to appease the people.
+Thus was Dermot made high-king—Dermot, whose handy conversion to the faith of Christ had been false, meant to appease the people.
 Then everyone had eaten of the mare’s flesh and had drunk of her blood, acquiescing to his ungodly reign.
-Everyone but Columba and his cousin Ainmire.
+Everyone, that is, but Columba and his cousin Ainmire.

 Oh, yes.
 Columba knew about men of power.

-Some of the southern bishops, the high-king’s bishops, nodded, but not Budic.
-He paced furiously, his voice risen to a fever pitch, the jewels on his fingers flashing with his wild gesticulations.
-“If we permit this travesty, our churches are next!
-If there is no difference between a warlord and a priest—if we, the bishops, do not enforce a distinction—the tribesmen will wipe Patrick’s Church from the face of Hibernia!
+But not Budic.
+He stormed about, the rings on his fingers flashing with his wild gesticulations.
+“If we permit this travesty,” he cried, “our churches are next!
+If there is no difference between a warlord and a priest—if we, the bishops, do not enforce a distinction—then the tribesmen will wipe Patrick’s church from the face of Hibernia!
 You know that they shall!
 It is not so long ago that this island had no Christ!
-The Old Gods persist!
+The old gods persist!
 Their druidi wait for us to falter!
 Which is why Columba must be held accountable for his crimes!
 Come, brothers!
 Come!
 Let us vote!”

-In his own mind, the flash of the dagger, it embedded in the body, the blood, Crundmael fallen, dead.
-What could he say?
-“Only this: If I could trade my breath for Crundmael’s, I would do it.
-But I can not raise the dead.
+He opted for none of these things.
+Tried instead for some kind of truth, though with every passing day he was less sure what that might be.
+So, what he heard himself say was: “Only this: If I could trade my breath for Crundmael’s, I would do it.
+But I cannot raise the dead.
 I have asked for our Lord’s forgiveness.
 I now ask for yours.
 I trust that your voice reflects the tangible voice of our Christ in the saeculum.
-I will submit to you.”
+I will submit to you”.

-“Yes, you shall,” Budic cut unkindly.
+“Yes, you shall!”
+Budic cut in unkindly.
 “Now, brothers!
 Let us vote!”

 It was held up.
 The crowd gasped.